 Current Burn Status

-This prohibition will remain in effect until October 15th, 2021.
+This burning regulation remains in effect until June 15th, 2022.

 Enforcement of fire prohibitions is undertaken by:

 - The Compliance and Enforcement Branch of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development;